 Where the fair value of financial assets and financial liabilities recorded in the statement of financial position cannot be derived from active markets, they are determined using valuation techniques.
-The inputs to these models are taken from observable markets where possible, but where this not feasible, a degree of judgement is required in establishing fair value.
+The inputs to these models are taken from observable markets where possible, but where this is not feasible, a degree of judgement is required in establishing fair value.
 The judgements include considerations of inputs such as liquidity risk, credit risk and volatility.
-Changes in assumptions about these factors could affect the reported fair value of financial instruments.